Earth radius from a single sunrise image: a classroom-ready activity: 1. Introduction

 \section{1.
 Introduction}

-The estimation of Earth’s radius dates back to around 240 BC, when Eratosthenes used the difference in Sun's angle at noon at the summer solstice between Alexandria and Syene (Aswan) to infer Earth's circumference \cite{Era}.
+The estimation of Earth’s radius dates back to around 240 BC, when Eratosthenes used the difference in the Sun's angle at noon on the summer solstice between Alexandria and Syene (Aswan) to infer Earth's circumference \cite{Era}.
+Later, in the 11th century, Al-Biruni proposed another method based on observing the horizon from a mountain summit \cite{alBiruni1,alBiruni2}.
 Much later, following the French Revolution, Jean-Baptiste Delambre and Pierre Méchain measured part of the meridian between Dunkirk and Barcelona; this measurement did indeed serve as the basis for defining the meter \cite{dela1, dela2}. \\

 Both of these historical methods relied on relatively simple means, whereas today the calculation of Earth’s average radius combines gravimetric and astronomical data, requiring more advanced technology \cite{today1, today2}.
 All of these approaches, however, involve measurements taken over large distances or at widely separated locations.
 Under certain conditions, it is also possible to estimate Earth’s radius using only local observations.\\